UKSC/2023/0111

 TORT

-CCC (by her mother and litigation friend MMM) (AP) (Appellant) v Sheffield Teaching Hospitals NHS Foundation Trust (Respondent)
+CCC (by her mother and litigation friend MMM) (Appellant) v Sheffield Teaching Hospitals NHS Foundation Trust (Respondent)

 Case summary